 Helen Greenwald is a musicologist, cellist, and translator.
-Her work has appeared in such journals as 19th-Century Music, Acta Musicologica, Music & Letters, Journal of the American Musicological Society, Current Musicology, The Mozart-Jahrbuch, Nineteenth-Century Music Review, The Music Library Association’s Notes, Studi musicali toscani, Newsletter of the Résource Internationale d’Iconographie Musicale, and Cambridge Opera Journal.
+Her scholarly interests center on vocal music of the 18th–20th centuries, and her work has appeared in such journals as 19th-Century Music, Acta Musicologica, Music & Letters, Journal of the American Musicological Society, Current Musicology, The Mozart-Jahrbuch, Nineteenth-Century Music Review, The Music Library Association’s Notes, Studi musicali toscani, Newsletter of the Résource Internationale d’Iconographie Musicale, Verdi Forum, and Cambridge Opera Journal.

-Greenwald also speaks and writes regularly for the Boston Symphony Orchestra and the New York City Opera.
-Her principal areas of research include vocal music of the 18th–21st centuries.
-Greenwald was Visiting Professor of Music at the University of Chicago, winter–spring 2008.
+Greenwald also writes regularly for the Boston Symphony Orchestra, the Royal Opera at Covent Garden, and the Metropolitan Opera.
+She was Visiting Professor of Music at the University of Chicago in 2008.

 B.S., M.A., Hofstra University; M.Phil, Ph.D., Provost’s Scholar, City University of New York; Certificate with honors in German, University of Vienna.
 Cello studies with David Wells, George Ricci.